 - Walt was shot by his own rigged machine gun which killed the Neo Nazis except Todd and Jack.

-- Karma Houdini: Of the show's main cast, the only surviving criminal who both evades legal justice and doesn't get emotionally scarred-for-life — not counting Badger and Skinny Pete, whose crimes were pretty low down on the scale compared to everyone else — is Saul, though he is technically absent from this final episode, and didn't exactly make it out of the series unscathed since he lost his highly lucrative law practice and was left with what was confirmed in Better Call Saul to be a much more mundane life.
+- Karma Houdini: Of the show's main cast, the only surviving criminal who both evades legal justice and doesn't get emotionally scarred-for-life — not counting Badger and Skinny Pete, whose crimes were pretty low down on the scale compared to everyone else — is Saul, though he is technically absent from this final episode, and didn't exactly make it out of the series unscathed since he lost his highly lucrative law practice and was left with what was confirmed in Better Call Saul to be a much more mundane life - one filled paranoia over being found by someone from his past.

-- Todd, who shot Drew Sharp, tortured Jesse to cook meth, and murdered Andrea after he tried to escape, is ultimately killed by Jesse himself (using the same chains that Todd used to enslave Jesse, no less).
+- Todd, who had enslaved and tortured Jesse into cooking meth, and murdered an innocent kid and Jesse's ex-girlfriend right in front of him, is ultimately killed by Jesse himself (using the same chains that Todd used to enslave Jesse, no less).

 - Jack is killed by Walt in a very similar (if reversed) manner of when he executed Hank, even using Walt's money to try and barter for his life to be spared, only to be shot in the head mid-sentence.

-- And finally Lydia, who had made it a habit of killing off loose ends, ends up being Walt's final loose end after it's revealed that he spiked her tea with ricin.
+- And Lydia, who had made it a habit of killing off loose ends, ends up being Walt's final loose end after it's revealed that he spiked her tea with ricin.
+Walt also treats Lydia's impending demise not with any (overt) hatred but with cold indifference, much like how Lydia reacted to all the murders she ordered.

 - Key Under the Doormat: After a vain attempt to hotwire it, the car Walt steals in the cold open turns out to have a set of keys conveniently hidden in the sun visor.